+The orientation and positioning problems have been extensively studied in the context of mobile robot navigation [8].
+The methods proposed make extensive use of image processing and preset infrastructure, such as "recognizable" landmarks.
 What is necessary for ad hoc deployment of temporary networks is a method similar in capability to GPS and magnetic compasses, without requiring extra infrastructure, or extensive processing capabilities.
 What we propose is a method by which nodes in an ad hoc networks collaborate in finding their position and orientation under the assumptions that a small fraction of the network has only the position capability.
-A compass is not necessary in any node, but if it is available, either at the landmarks, or everywhere, it will enhance the accuracy of the positioning algorithm.
-Previous positioning methods used so far used either TDOA, like in Cricket[2] and AhLOS[3], or signal strength (RADAR[4], APS[5]).
-What makes our approach different from previous ones is that it is based on the capability of the nodes to sense the direction from which a signal is received, which is known as angle of arrival (AOA).
-AOA sensing requires either an antenna array, or several ultrasound receivers, but besides positioning, it also provides the orientation capability.
-This is currently available in small formats in wireless networked nodes such as the one developed by the Cricket Compass project[6] from MIT.
-In fact, APS using AOA is part of a larger effort to provide positioning based on multimodal sensing.
-The aim is to show that ad hoc positioning is possible using various localization capabilities (ranging, AOA, compasses), independently, or together.
+Previous positioning methods used so far used either TDoA(Time Difference of Arrival), like in Cricket[7] and AhLOS[9], or signal strength(RADAR[6], APS[10]).
+What makes our approach different from previous ones is that it is based on the capability of the nodes to sense the direction from which a signal is received, which is known as angle of arrival (AoA).
+AoA sensing requires either an antenna array, or several ultrasound receivers, but besides positioning, it also provides the orientation capability.
+This is currently available in small formats in wireless networked nodes such as the one developed by the Cricket Compass project[11] from MIT.
+Medusa nodes, used in AhLOS project[9] from UCLA, is another wireless networked node with small size which makes use of several ultrasound receivers, but without actually employing them to detect angle of arrival.
+These incipient realizations prove that it is feasible to get AoA capability in a small package that would be appropriate for future pervasive computing ad hoc networks.